 Why Should I Replace My Garage Door Spring

 A garage door spring is a vital component of any garage door and when it breaks, the door will emit a loud noise when it is opened or closed.
 When this happens, you have two options; either get it repaired or purchase a new one.
-For most people, garage door spring repair is not very feasible and hence, they usually opt for a garage door spring replacement because it is safer.
-While replacing the spring of a garage door is not rocket science, let’s discuss briefly about a garage door spring and its various types.
+For most people, repairing broken springs is not a feasible option.
+They usually opt to replace the spring because it is safer.
+While replacing the spring of a garage door is not rocket science, let’s briefly discuss the different types of springs.

 A spring basically aids in opening and closing the garage door; there is a misconception that the spring is the sole component that allows a garage door to be lowered or raised.
 This is not true.
 The spring only makes it easier to lower or raise the door.
 Usually, garage door springs have a long life, but eventually they do weaken and wear-out.
 Excessive use of a worn-out spring can result in breakage.
 This is due to many factors like weather changes and constant stresses acting on the spring.

-When there is breakage in one of your garage door springs, you’ll need to repair or replace them.
-Most people don’t consider repairing a broken garage door spring a viable option.
+When the spring responsible for opening and closing your garage door breaks, you’ll need to repair or replace it.
+Most people don’t consider repairing a broken spring a viable option.
 Therefore, they pick the safer and more commonly used option of replacing a garage door spring.
 The most obvious sign of a broken garage door spring is a dramatically loud noise emanating from the garage door.
 Before we take a detailed look at replacing a garage door spring, let’s briefly discuss garage door spring and its types.

-The lifespan of garage door springs is limited.
-However, your garage door usage will determine the frequency of your garage door spring replacement.
+The lifespan of a garage door spring is limited.
+However, your garage door usage will determine the frequency of which your spring will need to be replaced.
 Most experts believe that if you use your garage door two times a day, you’ll require garage door spring replacement every fourteen years.
 People who use the door four times a day will require spring replacement every seven years while people using it six times a day will need replacement every five years.
 Finally, if you use your garage door eight times or more in a day, you’ll require garage door spring replacement every three years.